 The Progress calculation is based upon the Student Growth Percentiles (SGPs) for FAY students for each content area.
 The content areas are described below.
-GAA assessment scores are not utilized for this calculation.
+GAA assessment scores are not utilized for this calculation, nor are retest scores.

 For High Schools: